 While identifying supply and demand zones on a price chart is essential for forex trading, you can add a volume indicator to determine these zones’ strengths.
 By analyzing the trading volume at specific price levels, you can identify high buying or selling pressure areas.

 Let’s say you have identified a potential supply zone for GBP/USD at a specific price level.
-Adding a volume indicator to the chart lets you see if selling pressure exists.
+Adding a volume indicator like the Volume Weighted Average Price (VWAP) to the chart lets you see if selling pressure exists.
 A high volume of sell orders at that price level indicates intense selling pressure and that the supply zone is valid.

 3. Work with Chart Patterns